 Our residents have been absolutely awesome, sharing reviews, comments, interviews and hobby-crafts with us and we can’t thank them enough.
 The camaraderie is amazing.
 They have been shopping for each other, sharing social distance chats over a drink and occasionally a dance and song or two (better than the ladies in the video below i hasten to add, but this is the only video available at the time of writing although I thought it might give you a laugh mind you, I wish I had her moves!)

 Even though the Social rooms have been closed for the time being, there are ways and means of overcoming this and the friendships and support has continued throughout.
 In the words of Starship “nothings gonna stop us now”.
 A little reminder below for a FFFFriday.

 Listen to the lyrics, they are very fitting for 2020.

 There has been an amazing atmosphere from the clapping on Thursdays, to quizzes and afternoon tea, .
 (That brings back the question of jam first or cream first and apparently it depends if you are from Devon or Cornwall?)
 VE day celebrations, sharing of plants and plant ordering, garden designing, bird box making, hedgehog home making ………… (i could go on)

-Now back to business, we are now open for Social distance visits on both of our parks.
-This will mean that if you would like to visit for the time being if you call 01793 72100 or email firstname.lastname@example.org or book a time on our Facebook Page – see below.
+Now back to business, we are now open for Social distance visits on our park.
+This will mean that if you would like to visit for the time being if you call 01793 72100 or email email@example.com or book a time on our Facebook Page – see below.
 We can ensure that the visits are spaced enough to be able to deep clean the offices in between visits to ensure the safety of our customer, residents and staff at all times.

 Our Facebook page is a hive of activity and a great way to catch up with whats going on and also to book an appointment.
 The link below will take you straight through